avasdao/nexajs/packages/Provider/examples/README.md

-# NexaJS Blockchain Examples
+# NexaJS Provider Examples

-A complete guide to ALL the Blockchain commands available from the protocol.
+A complete guide to ALL the Provider commands available from the protocol.

 # Table of contents